 Welcome and opening remarks by the organizers.

-Speaker: Garrett Johnson, Executive Director at Lincoln Network; Zach Graves, Head of Policy at Lincoln Network
+Speakers: Garrett Johnson, Executive Director at Lincoln Network; Zach Graves, Head of Policy at Lincoln Network

 Panel: Is social media a threat to democracy?
 Fake news, filter bubbles, and deep fakes